DRyan1995/dryan1995.github.com/docs/projects/ryan-im.md

 *finished the backend server and connected to mysql by using PHP*

+## LOG ON 2016.4.12

+*rebuild the project with visual programming method*

+*remaining to hanlde the modify function*

+*There is soming wrong with mysql APIs in PHP*

 ## REMAINING

 1. USE LESS && COFFEE TO OPTIMIZE CODE
 2. OPTIMIZE THE WORKFLOW OF PHP AND JQUERY
+3. FINISH THE MODIFY FUNCTION
+4. USE `mysqli` APIs INSTEAD OF `mysql` IN PHP (FOR SECURITY)

 ## TIPS